Skip to content

 Jan 24, 2026 · 5 min

-UCSD created remedial classes for remedial classes after discovering 1 in 12 freshmen couldn’t do middle school math.
-The kicker: 25% of students in the remedial-remedial course had perfect 4.0 GPAs in high school.
-The UC system’s own Math Department knew SAT scores were the best predictor of math placement — but test-blind policy meant they couldn’t use them.
+1 in 12 UCSD freshmen can’t do middle school math, and 25% of students in the new remedial-remedial course had perfect 4.0 GPAs in high school.
+UCSD’s own Mathematics Department has known for decades that the SAT is the single best predictor for math placement — but UC’s test-blind policy won’t even look at scores.
+The correlation between high school math grades and actual math ability is just 0.25.

 Jan 05, 2026 · 2 min